Rohitahirwar7/delta-demo/README.md

 # delta-demo
-This is git and github class
+This is class for git and github.